AAndrei06/AAndrei06/README.md

 turning complex problems into simple and great ideas into programming projects.
 I started studying computer science in 2022 and I haven't stopped since then, now I'm a high school student, and I participated in many programming competitions in which I was successful.I enjoy working with things like robotics, WEB, machine learning, electronics, networks, automation bots and everything related to tehcnology.
-I always like to learn about technology and develop myself in this field and I can't wait to see what the future will look like in this field.I hope that in the future I will be active in this field and bring a positive change to the world.<br>I'm open for work and collaborations!</h4>
+I always like to learn about technology and develop myself in this field and I can't wait to see what the future will look like in this field.<br>I'm open for work and collaborations!</h4>
 <br>
 <ul>
 <li>📧 You can contact me at this <a href="mailto:andreiarsenii90@gmail.com">email</a></li>